gcarolina03/eventSync-backend/README.md

 This project was built using:

-- NodeJS: Runtime environment that allows executing server-side applications using JavaScript.
+- **NodeJS**: Runtime environment that allows executing server-side applications using JavaScript.
-- Mongoose: A MongoDB object modeling tool for NodeJS, providing a simple and flexible way to interact with MongoDB databases.
+- **Mongoose**: MongoDB object modeling tool for NodeJS, providing a simple and flexible way to interact with MongoDB databases.
-- Express: A fast and minimalist web application framework for NodeJS, enabling the creation of robust and scalable web applications and APIs.
+- **Express**: Fast and minimalist web application framework for NodeJS, enabling the creation of robust and scalable web applications and APIs.

 ## Contributing